-- 1. Departmental policy dictates that instructors do not allow students to keep tests. - 2.
-Syllabus should state what the course grade will be based on, such as tests, quizzes, a comprehensive final exam, and any other assignments made by the instructor. - 3.
-The VWCC Biology Department uses a 10 point grading scale.

-4. A comprehensive final practical will be given at the end of the semester.

-5. Comprehensive study of the listed topics is beyond the reasonable expectations of a 15-week Protein Applications course.
+- Syllabus should state what the course grade will be based on, such as tests, quizzes, a comprehensive final exam, and any other assignments made by the instructor. - The VWCC Biology Department uses a 10 point grading scale. - A comprehensive final practical will be given at the end of the semester. - Comprehensive study of the listed topics is beyond the reasonable expectations of a 15-week Protein Applications course.
 It is up to the discretion of the instructor to choose which topics are more detailed but each topic should be adequately covered.